Puotek/ts3connect/README.md

 </div>

-ts3connect makes working TeamSpeak 3 server links possible with people who have borked `ts3server://` protocol and also allows to use those links in Arma 3.
+ts3connect enables working TeamSpeak 3 server links for users with a broken `ts3server://` protocol and also allows those links to be used in Arma 3.

 This is done by installing a small registry file that registers a new protocol handler `ts3connect://` that launches TeamSpeak 3 similar to how `ts3server://` normally would.

-If you encounter bugs, errors, or have suggestions, please open an [issue on github][github:issues].
+If you encounter bugs, errors, or have suggestions, please open an [issue on GitHub][github:issues].

 ## Installation

-Download the [ts3connect.reg](ts3connect.reg) file from github or from link in redirect page and than run the file.
-After installing you should be able to use links like `ts3connect://...` same as you would `ts3server://...`.
+Download the [ts3connect.reg](ts3connect.reg) file from GitHub or from link in redirect page and then run the file.
+After installing, you should be able to use links like `ts3connect://...` same as you would `ts3server://...`.

 ## Creating Direct Protocol Links